Capillary/api-documentation/source/includes/_events.md

 Parameter | Description
 --------- | -----------
+DefaultTransformer | This is a default integration for custom events where fields of standard events are consumed directly.
-DefaultTransformer | Used if no mapping is required WebEngageTransformer | Used for Webengage or Webhook mapping
+WebEngageTransformer | Used for Webengage integration and require event, field mappings.